 Throughout his career, rhythm guitarist David Lowy has extensively played with various Australian rock bands, including Red Phoenix, Mink and Doc Neeson’s Angels.Read more

 After performing and co-writing songs with Doc Neeson, Lowy was asked to be a member of The Angels.
 Neeson said of David, “He had an obvious passion, which I think you need if you’re going to make it in the music industry.
 He just had something special.”
 After connecting with Jon Stevens the two found very quickly they had an undeniable chemistry writing songs together.
 From their first few sessions the album and more were written.
-Along with Jon, David has realised a long-term ambition to form a band with a modern twist on rock music from his youth and tour the world.Less
+Along with Jon, David has realised a long-term ambition to play in a band with a modern twist on rock music from his youth and tour the world.Less

 The Dead Daisies have comprised of a number of amazing musicians over the past couple years.
 Click to read about past members